KODA: Code Generator

 ByteBrew.StopTracking();

-1: If you have ProGuard and/or Minify enabled make sure to add the following to your "proguard-user.txt" file
+If you have ProGuard or Minify enabled in your game, add the following to your "proguard-user.txt" file.

 -keep class com.bytebrew.** {*; }